Founder, Executive & Artistic Director, Choreographer, Dancer,

 Marie-France is available for private lessons, Master Classes and workshops.
 See EDUCATION tab for more information.

-Marie-France has been a judge for the Spotlight Awards competition of the Music Center every year since 1997 and has judged for the Youth American Grand Prix in 1998.
+Marie-France has been and is currently a judge for the Spotlight Awards competition of the Music Center every year since 1997 and has been judged for the Youth American Grand Prix in 1998.

 Marie-France is available to adjudicate at competitions on a local, national and international level.